ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

   "Prince George, BC"
 )

+// For entries without company header, show dates next to position

-// Bullet points for highlights
+// Bullet points
+#v(2pt)
 • Act as a primary liaison between students and the research community at UNBC, promoting engagement and participation in research activities

 • Organize and lead informational sessions and workshops to educate students about the research process, opportunities, and the significance of research contributions

+// Spacing - less for grouped entries, more for separate companies
+#v(8pt)  // Normal spacing for entries with company headers

 #v(design-entries-vertical-space-between-entries)
-// Organization header with date range and location
+// Experience entry with automatic date formatting and empty company handling

+// Format start date

+// Format end date

+// Only show company header if company name is not empty
 #grid(
   columns: (1fr, auto),
   align: (left, right),
   strong("Northern Health"),
-  "Apr 2023 – present"
+  "April 2023 – Present"
 )

-// Position line with location
+// Position line
 #grid(
   columns: (1fr, auto),
   align: (left, right),